lathanh/android-mvp-framework/mvp/README.md

 ### Presenter
-Takes the "Adaptable" framework further by having the ViewHolder factory and Binder also be provided by the consumer.
+Takes the "Adaptable" framework further by having the ViewHolder factory and Binder also be provided by the consumer along with the Adapter — all together a "Presenter."
-This means the consumer is providing the entire Presenter, and makes it easy for the BindingAdapter to support heterogeneous items; simply provide a presenter for each item type.
+This means the consumer is providing everything needed to display Data Model at once, which makes it easy for the BindingAdapter to support heterogeneous items; simply provide a Presenter for each item type.

 Framework Comparison
 -------------------------------------------------------------------------------